Had a Rotator Cuff MRI? 4 Things to Know Before Surgery

 Second, lifestyle choices (as evidenced by cholesterol and BMI relationships) played a large role in the tendon damage.
 This isn’t really hard to envision since tissue healing and inflammation are going to be effected by the choices we make.

-So, just because you have shoulder pain does NOT mean that you need to have an MRI (and X-rays are just short of worthless for shoulders anyway…) unless you have failed a course of conservative care, which, in my clearly biased opinion, would involve a chiropractor who does advanced soft tissue techniques…
+So, just because you have shoulder pain does NOT mean that you need to have an MRI (and X-rays are just short of worthless for shoulders anyway…) unless you have failed a course of conservative care, which, in my clearly biased opinion, would involve a Mesa, AZ rotator cuff doctor or chiropractor who does advanced soft tissue techniques…